BlankParenthesis/PxlsNetworking/extensions/authentication.md

 ### GET
 Lists authentication methods.
 #### Response
-A Paginated List of Methods.
+A Paginated List of Method References.

 ### POST
 Creates an authentication method.
 #### Request
 A Method object without an ID.
 #### Response
-The created Method object.
+A Reference to the created Method object.
 #### Errors
 | Response Code | Cause                           |
 |---------------|---------------------------------|